EPA's Role with the North American Development Bank (NADB)

 - From the federal government of Mexico, the board members include the Secretaries for the Environment and Natural Resources (SEMARNAT), Treasury (Hacienda; SHCP), and External Relations (Secretaria de Relaciones Exteriores; SRE).

 - The board also includes one state representative and one border resident from each country.

 EPA has been an active participant as a member of the Board of Directors for NADB, helping to ensure that the projects approved by the Board achieve human health and/or environmental benefits, and that completed projects have achieved the anticipated results.
 In addition, EPA has made it a top priority that transparency and accountability continue to guide the work of the NADB.

-The total number of projects funded by NADB and the amount of financing provided by NADB from its inception until December 31, 2017 is approximately US$3 billion in loans and grants to help finance 244 certified projects.
-To date, 92% of the contracted financing has been disbursed for project implementation.
+The total number of projects funded by NADB and the amount of financing provided by NADB from its inception until September 30, 2020 is approximately US$3.3 billion in loans and grants to help finance 270 certified projects.
+To date, 95% of the contracted financing has been disbursed for project implementation.